Skip to content

 # Calculate 'hasAtLeast1VacantBox'

-TopazData['hasAtLeast1VacantBox'] = (TopazData['hasEntryBoxNumberPlus1'] + TopazData['hasEntryBoxNumberMinus1']> 0).astype(int)
+topaz_data['hasAtLeast1VacantBox'] = (topaz_data['hasEntryBoxNumberPlus1'] + topaz_data['hasEntryBoxNumberMinus1']> 0).astype(int)

-return TopazData
+return topaz_data

-def generate_boxWinPercentage(TopazData):
+def generate_boxWinPercentage(topaz_data):

 '''